apioo/psx-api/README.md

 // returns all allowed methods
 $resource->getAllowedMethods();

-// returns the available query parameters per method as PSX\Schema\SchemaInterface
+// returns the available query parameters per method as PSX\Schema\PropertyInterface
 $resource->getMethod('POST')->getQueryParameters();

 // checks whether the method has a request specification